 The purchase of new appliances and other items that use electricity can be costly.
 It is important to think carefully about your purchasing decisions so you can get the most of out of your appliances.
 Whether you’re moving to a new home, planning for an upgrade or replacing an old or failing piece of equipment, being in the market for these products is an opportunity to conserve energy and save money in the long run by buying an energy efficient product.
 Here is a list of Energy Star products.

 Upgrading to ENERGY STAR Appliances

 Qualified energy efficient appliances may cost more upfront, but will deliver significant cost-savings over time through lower energy bills, a longer lifespan and reduced maintenance.
-To assist Virginians with these costs, the Commonwealth offers a four-day sales tax holiday allowing you to purchase, sales tax-free, qualifying ENERGY STAR products.
-In 2014, the holiday begins on Friday, October 10 and ends Monday, October 13.
+To assist Virginians with these costs, the Commonwealth offers a three-day sales tax holiday allowing you to purchase, sales tax-free, qualifying ENERGY STAR products.
+In 2015, the holiday begins on the first Friday of August and ends the following Sunday.
 Look for the ENERGY STAR label on your new appliances to ensure you get the most energy-efficient models possible.

 Here are some helpful tips to know about your common house appliances and how much energy they use.
 A decades-old appliance may still be running, but it could be costing you a lot in waste.